Create a Website Account - Manage notification subscriptions, save form progress and more.

 Visit our Cemetery Information page for additional details.

 Yes.
 Dog waste should be placed in a proper trash receptacle.
-Never throw dog waste into the storm water grates in the street.
+Never throw dog waste into the stormwater grates in the street.
+For more information, please review our Rules about Pet Waste page.

 The City of Lebanon is committed to keeping its citizens apprised of City related news, announcements, alerts, events, and opportunities.
 Discover the many ways you can receive communication and news about the City of Lebanon at LebanonNH.gov/Subscribe.